 On the outskirts of the Christiania borough, this beautiful Baroque church boasts a spiraled tower lined with shimmering gold.
 You can pay a small fee to climb the tower and though you’ll be extremely out of breath at the top, the sweeping views of the city and its canals is absolutely worth it.

 Complete with rides, restaurants, and performances, this famous amusement park and garden provides endless entertainment.
 During the Christmas season, the entire park is illuminated in holiday lights and decorations, and makes you feel like you’ve stepped into a vibrant Christmas snow globe.

 Though this only applies to the winter season, Copenhagen becomes home to numerous street markets filled with delicious treats, trinkets and gifts, and joyful Christmas decorations.
 The holiday season is a wonderful time to visit the city, because Copenhagen truly does embody the excitement of the Christmas spirit.

-Best Food To Try:
+Best Food To Try in Copenhagen:

 1. Visit A Cafe